suslabs/el-levert/README.md

 -   update_group `(group_name) [new_name/unchanged] [new_level/unchanged]` - Updates `(group_name)` with a new name and level.
 -   check `(user)` - Sends permission details for `(user)`.
 Can be executed by anyone.

+The `owner` group is a special group which only contains the bot owner if configured.
+It can't be updated or removed and users can't be added or removed from it.

+Default permission levels:

+-   user: 0
+-   moderator: 1 (`tagModeratorLevel`)
+-   admin: 2 (`permissionAdminLevel`)
+-   owner: 2147483647

+These levels can be adjusted in the config file and commands can be locked to different levels by adding the `allowed: level` property.

 ### 6. oc `-version (EU/t) (duration)`

 Calculates overclock EU, duration, and tier for the specified parameters.

 If `-version` is not specified, the calculator defaults to `ceu`.
 Allowed versions are:

 -   ceu